Rageeniverma/DRF_project/README.md

 # DRF_project
-This is a Django rest framework project
+This is a Django RESTful project